 So, what’s the bottom line?
 If it’s something you’ll drink, like a juice or fruit smoothie, the nutritional data for fruit counts towards the total SmartPoints value.
 If it’s something you’ll eat, like a salsa, sauce, stew or soup, most fresh fruits and vegetables have a 0 SmartPoints value.

-Are there other situations when I need to count the SmartPoints values for fruit or vegetables?
+Are there other times when I need to count the SmartPoints for fruit and vegetables?

-The SmartPoints plan encourages you to eat fresh fruits and vegetables as part of a healthy diet.
+The WW programme encourages you to eat fresh fruits and vegetables as part of a healthy diet.
 Studies have shown that about 70% of Brits do not eat enough fruits and vegetables.³ That’s why most fruits and vegetables are ZeroPoint foods, whether they're fresh, unsweetened, frozen or canned in their own juice and drained.

-When a fruit has added sugar, such as fruit in syrup or its own juice, or when there’s less water content (as with dried fruit) the SmartPoints values will count.
+When a fruit has added sugar, such as fruit in syrup or its own juice, or when there’s less water content (for example, dried fruit) the SmartPoints values will count.

 Can I eat too much fruit?